w3c/wai-components/wai-components-example.md

-with an arrow pointing to “authoring tools” and “evaluation tools”, “WCAG” pointing to “content”, and “UAAG” pointing to “browsers, media players” and “assistive technologies”. at the very bottom, “technical specifications (HTML, XML, CSS, SVG, SMIL, etc.)” forms a base with an arrow pointing up to the accessibility guidelines.
+with an arrow pointing to “authoring tools” and “evaluation tools”, “WCAG” pointing to “content”, and “UAAG” pointing to “browsers, media players” and “assistive technologies”. at the very bottom, “technical specifications (HTML, ARIA, CSS, SVG, SMIL, etc.)” forms a base with an arrow pointing up to the accessibility guidelines.

 ## Components and Guidelines Illustration Description {#rel-guide}